manuelbieh/react-book/advanced-concepts/render-props-and-functions-as-a-child.md

 We've allowed for a great deal of flexibility in this example and do not explicitly need to tie a component to a HOC to enable logic \(which saves us valuable time and effort\).

-But be careful: **Functions as a Child Components do also have limitiations that Higher Order Components do not have**.
+But be careful: **Functions as a Child Components have limitiations that Higher Order Components do not have**.
 The data that is received by a **FaaC** component can also be used **within JSX**.
 If we wanted to include highly abstract methods in logic components higher up in the component hierarchy, it would not be possible using **FaaCs**.

 ### Render Props

-But wait - what are **Render Props** and how to they differ from **Function as Children** components?
+But wait — what are **Render Props** and how to they differ from **Function as Children** components?

 Put simply, they differ in the name of the prop.
 Some popular libraries eventually started using `render` as a name for a prop which expects functions as their values.
 In our `CryptoPrices` component, we would then use `render` instead of `children`: